ajcuddeback/budget-app/README.md

 ## Purpose

-- A simple budget app where you can add expenses and income.
+- A simple budget app where you can add expenses and income to your current month, or for months in advance!
 Just create an account and add your bills!

 ## Technologies